Business LoansBusiness Loan Requirements: 7 Things You Need to Qualify

 • Terminate an old partnership and start a new one

-As discussed earlier, many banks require an EIN for business accounts: they want to make sure you have a legitimate business and the right to sign checks as the legal, declared owner of that business.
+As discussed earlier, many banks require an EIN for business accounts — they want to make sure you have a legitimate business and the right to sign checks as the legal, declared owner of that business.
 Banks don’t want to set up business accounts for anyone who could expose the institution to dangerous or illegitimate business practices.

 You can look up another business’s EIN using the SEC’s Edgar system, as long as the business is a public company.
-To verify a charitable organization’s EIN, you could check the IRS Tax Exempt Organization Search tool.
+To verify a charitable organization’s EIN, you can check the IRS Tax Exempt Organization Search tool.
 You may also be able to hire an online company to do the research on your behalf.

 You can call the IRS at 800-829-4933 to request your EIN.
-However, the IRS would only share an EIN over the phone with someone who is authorized to receive it, such as a sole proprietor, a partner in a partnership or a corporate officer, among others.
+However, the IRS will only share an EIN over the phone with someone who is authorized to receive it, such as a sole proprietor, a partner in a partnership or a corporate officer, among others.

 Recommended Reading